kavyaboompur/github-issue-ai-assistant/README.md

 python -m uvicorn backend.backend.main:app --reload --port 8000

-Note:if found error the use crct path
+Note:if found error then use crct path

 Backend API will be available at: